 Trends: Ten Interior Design Trends 2019.
 If you want to know how to style and decorate your home next year, read my Ten Interior Design Trends 2019 List.
 This includes info about paint colours, wallpaper, furniture and home accessories.
-If you are totally happy with your space the way it is, you can ignore this article!
+If you are delighted with your space the way it is, you can ignore this article!

 Ten Interior Design Trends 2019 List